-DHS defines personally identifiable information (PII) as any information that permits the identity of an individual to be directly or indirectly inferred, including any information that is linked or linkable to that individual.
-All Agencies who collect PII are required to have a publicly available privacy policy that describes standards on the usage and maintenance of PII they collect.
-Agencies may also find the DHS Privacy Impact Assessments: Privacy Guidance and Privacy template a useful resource respectively.
+DHS defines PII as any information that permits the identity of an individual to be directly or indirectly inferred, including any information that is linked or linkable to that individual.
+If the Agency collects PII, the Agency is required to have a publicly-available privacy policy that describes standards on the usage and maintenance of the PII they collect.
+The Agency may refer to the DHS Privacy Impact Assessments: Privacy Guidance and Privacy Template as a useful resource.